 Annual Minnesota Renaissance Festival Trip

-The last time I went to Ren Fest, me and my friends took a bus which helped immensely!
+The last time I went to Ren Fest, my friends and I took a bus, which helped immensely!
 I have addressed this before, but parking at Ren Fest was a nightmare.
 There were times we had to wait in extremely long lines to park a car.
-After Ren Fest’s event in 2022, Scott County threatened to pull Ren Fest’s event license if they couldn’t figure out their parking situation.
+After the Ren Fest’s event in 2022, Scott County threatened to pull the Ren Fest’s event license if it couldn’t figure out its parking situation.
 I couldn’t agree more because it was becoming a safety issue.
 I didn’t go last year, so I wasn’t aware of the changes Ren Fest made to parking.
-When we were planning our day, she preferred driving versus taking the bus.
-In recent years, Ren Fest started charging to park a car.
+When we were planning our day, she preferred driving to taking the bus.
+In recent years, the Ren Fest started charging to park a car.
 Before, parking onsite had been free.
 I don’t mind paying to park if it means a better experience with more staff to direct us on where to park our vehicles.
-Paying in advance, I paid $15 which I felt was reasonable.
-For those who didn’t pre-pay, it was $30 on sight with cash or card.
+Paying in advance, I paid $15, which I felt was reasonable.
+For those who didn’t pre-pay, it was $30 on site with cash or card.
 As we approached, I was expecting the worst.
 I was pleasantly surprised when we got to the festival, showed our pre-paid parking pass, and parked within fifteen minutes.
 It was a huge improvement compared to other years we went.
 Additionally, it seems Ren Fest added way more park and rides.
-The only caveat is that most of the park and rides were in the south half of the metro.
+The only caveat is that most of the park and rides were in the southern half of the metro.
 I’d love to see more park and rides in the northern or western suburbs because that would also help with decreasing car traffic.

 Image is a picture of two women posing with a skeletal pirate.
 They are smiling to the camera.

 For my outfit, I went for a green, druidic look.
 I ordered this green dress as a backup to my Keyleth cosplay.
-I rummaged through my costume accessories and pulled out this black, faux leather belt I use in my Kylo Ren cosplay which cinched the look together.
+I rummaged through my costume accessories and pulled out this black, faux leather belt I use in my Kylo Ren cosplay, which cinched the look together.
 Finally, I had an autumn leaves and butterflies headband that I also ordered for my Keyleth cosplay and didn’t need.
-It all came together and I already had all the pieces in my closet.
+It all came together, and I already had all the pieces in my closet.
 It helps to be a cosplayer sometimes!

 Leave a comment